christ-offer/ez-i18n-webcomponent/README.md

 # ez-i18n Web Component

+Designed specifically for use with [htmx](https://htmx.org/) - Will work for static html.
+Framworks - no support guaranteed.

 This is a basic yet "good enough for me" web component that allows for easily doing i18n on static websites.
 Idea was born out of wondering how to do i18n on my supabase/htmx stack.

+It sets the preferred-lang in localStorage, so that it is kept across page reloads.

 ## Usage

+#### Labels:

+`data-i18n` attribute - will replace the textContent of the element with the translation.
+`data-i18n-placeholder` - will replace the placeholder attribute of the element with the translation.
+`data-i18n-alt` - will replace the alt attribute of the element with the translation.
+`data-i18n-aria-label` - will replace the aria-label attribute of the element with the translation.

+#### Markup:

 We set the element as hidden by default - so that it wont show up in the DOM if the user has disabled JS.
 It will then fall back to the hardcoded HTML strings

-It sets the preferred-lang in localStorage, so that it is kept across page reloads.

 ```html
 <html>